 Mirrors form a huge part of popular culture, and films like Snow White or Mirror, Mirror play on their magical properties.
 While it’s beyond the scope of this post, mirrors also play a part in scrying.
 Here, a practitioner gazes into a dark mirror (often a slice of obsidian).
 They don’t look for reflections, but rather visions.

 But we’re looking at actual reflections, not just mirrors.
 These reflections often reveal either the truth or the future.
-Given it’s bad luck to have two mirrors facing one another, what they show is clearly of interest!
+They can be made by any shiny or reflective surface, including glass, water, or metal.

 Reflections in Love and Romance